vazco/uup/README.md

     }
   ],

-  // Install MongoDB on the server.
-Does not destroy the local MongoDB on future setups "setupMongo": true,

-  // WARNING: Node.js is required!
-Only skip if you already have Node.js installed on server.
-  "setupNode": true,

-  // WARNING: nodeVersion defaults to 0.10.36 if omitted.
-Do not use v, just the version number.
-  "nodeVersion": "0.10.36",

-  // Install PhantomJS on the server
-  "setupPhantom": true,

   // Show a progress bar during the upload of the bundle to the server.
   // Might cause an error in some rare cases if set to true, for instance in Shippable CI "enableUploadProgressBar": true,